rux-lang/Web/src/docs/appendix/rcu.md

 ## Incremental Compilation

-The Rux build system uses the Rux Metadata block to avoid recompiling unchanged source files:
+The Rux Metadata block is designed to let the build system avoid recompiling unchanged source files:

 1. **Source hash check** — compute the SHA-256 of the `.rux` file and compare it to `source_hash` in the metadata.
 If they match, the source has not changed since the last compilation.
 2. **Compiler version check** — if the installed compiler's `rux_version` differs from the value stored in the metadata, the file must be recompiled regardless of the hash, because language semantics or code-generation may have changed.

 If both checks pass the existing `.rcu` is used directly; the source file is not read again.

+> **Status** — this describes the intended design.
+The current compiler writes an all-zero `source_hash`, so the hash-based skip is not yet active.
+The metadata block is already emitted on every unit, so the mechanism can be turned on later without changing the file format.

 ## Checksum — CRC-32C